TrivadisPF/platys-modern-data-platform/README.md

 # platys - Trivadis Platform in a Box
 Copyright (c) 2019-2020 Trivadis

+THIS IS STILL WORK IN PROGRESS ....
+USE IT WITH CAUTION!

 ## What is `platys`?

 `platys` is a tool for generating and provisioning Modern Data Platforms based on [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/).